Minnesota Orchestra Composer Institute

 The Minnesota Orchestra Composer Institute, co-presented each season by the Minnesota Orchestra and American Composers Forum and directed by Pulitzer Prize-winning composer Kevin Puts, provides the opportunity for emerging symphonic composers from across the nation to participate in an intensive immersion into the world of a major American symphony orchestra.

-The 15th annual Composer Institute was held from November 6 to 10, 2017, culminating in a public Future Classics concert on November 10, led by Music Director Osmo Vänskä.
-Click here to download the 2017-18 Composer Institute and Future Classics concert program, and click here to read the press release announcing the 2017 Composer Institute participants.
+The 16th annual Composer Institute will be held January 14 to 18, 2019, culminating in a public Future Classics concert on January 18, 2019, led by Music Director Osmo Vänskä.
+Click here to read the press release announcing the January 2019 Composer Institute participants.